BVChandrahaas/DocumentQAChatbot/README.md

 4. **Generates answers** to user queries using an AI language model.

 The application uses **Streamlit** for the UI, making it interactive and user-friendly.
+The folder Testing images have the screen-shots obtained while running the application.

 ---